AdamSobieski/Narratology/Content/Concepts.md

 ## Building Concepts

-Interfaces and extension methods are presently being designed and explored for programmatically building concepts.
+Interfaces and extension methods are presently being designed and explored for programmatically building concept-retrieval queries for AI systems and concepts.

 _More coming soon!_